nirmitparikh8/robot-localization-particle-filter-simulation/README.md

 ### Acknowledgments

-This project is based on the concept of Particle Filtering for robot localization.
+- This project is based on the concept of Particle Filtering for robot localization.
 It aims to make the principles of Particle Filtering more accessible and understandable through interactive simulation.
+- This specific project was done as part of a Coursera course on Particle Filtering.